monkey0506/Monkeymoto.RefStructEnumerable/README.md

 ## How to use this project

-The extension methods provided by this project depend on the `IRefStructEnumerator<TEnumerator, T>` interface which it defines.
+The extension methods provided by this project depend on the `IRefStructEnumerator<T, TEnumerator>` interface which it defines.
 This interface is implemented by a `ref struct` enumerator for your user-defined types.

-You may choose to use the `IRefStructByRefEnumerator<TEnumerator, T>` which will enable enumerating your values with by-`ref` parameters (allowing in-place mutation during enumeration).
-This interface is derived from `IRefStructEnumerator<TEnumerator, T>`.
+You may choose to use the `IRefStructByRefEnumerator<T, TEnumerator>` which will enable enumerating your values with by-`ref` parameters (allowing in-place mutation during enumeration).
+This interface is derived from `IRefStructEnumerator<T, TEnumerator>`.

-Both interfaces take two generic type parameters. `TEnumerator` is the enumerator type itself. `T` is the element type of values which will be enumerated.
+Both interfaces take two generic type parameters. `T` is the element type of values which will be enumerated. `TEnumerator` is the enumerator type itself.

 For example, you might have an inline array such as: